lululxvi/deepxde/docs/demos/eulerbeam.rst

     def boundary_l(x, on_boundary):
         return on_boundary and np.isclose(x[0], 0)

-Two general operator boundary conditions applied on the right boundary.
-The location of these two general operator boundary condition is defined in a similar way that the function should return ``True`` for those points satisfying :math:`x=1` and ``False`` otherwise.
+Two boundary conditions applied on the right boundary.
+The location of these two boundary condition is defined in a similar way that the function should return ``True`` for those points satisfying :math:`x=1` and ``False`` otherwise.
 The arguments in this function are similar to ``boundary_l``, and the only difference is that in these case general operator boundary conditions are used when it reaches the right endpoint of the interval.

 .. code-block:: python